IssTech/GoogleChatbot/node_js_script/README.md

 7. Created OAuth Scope with the Service Account Client ID.

 ## Configuration
-Open test.py in any preferred text editor, like Atom, VIM or any similar.
+Open index.js in any preferred text editor, like Atom, VIM or any similar.

 ### Calendar ID
-Add your Calendar ID that you find in your Shared Calendar Settings and add that key to the `CALENDAR_ID` variable.
+Add your Calendar ID that you find in your Shared Calendar Settings and add that key to the `calendarId` variable.

 ### Service Account Key
 When you created the Service Account you downloaded a JSON file.
-Copy all content in that file paste it under the `SERVICE_ACCOUNT` variable.
+Copy all content in that file paste it under the `serviceAccount` variable.

-## RUN
+## Deploy
-When you have configured the script you should be able to create a Calendar Invite in your shared Google calendar.
+Now can you deploy the code and test your chatbot.